 As a minimum, the scope will include:

-The Chief Internal Auditor will coordinate internal audit activities, where possible, with other internal and external assurance providers to prevent duplication of effort, and will consider where reliance on their work can be placed as needed.
+The Group Chief Internal Auditor will coordinate internal audit activities, where possible, with other internal and external assurance providers to prevent duplication of effort, and will consider where reliance on their work can be placed as needed.

-A written report will be prepared and issued by the Chief Internal Auditor or delegate following the conclusion of each internal audit engagement and will be distributed to the appropriate Executive and the Audit Committee.
+A written report will be prepared and issued by the Group Chief Internal Auditor or delegate following the conclusion of each internal audit engagement and will be distributed to the appropriate Executive and the Group Audit Committee.

 The internal audit report will include management's response and corrective action to be taken in regard to the specific findings and recommendations.
 It will include a timetable for anticipated completion of action to be taken and an explanation for any corrective action that will not be implemented.

-In addition, the Chief Internal Auditor will:
+In addition, the Group Chief Internal Auditor will:

-The Chief Internal Auditor will have an open, constructive and co-operative relationship with regulators that supports sharing of information relevant to carrying out their respective responsibilities.
+The Group Chief Internal Auditor will have an open, constructive and co-operative relationship with regulators that supports sharing of information relevant to carrying out their respective responsibilities.

-This Charter was approved by the Group Audit Committee of OneSavings Bank plc and Charter Court Financial Services Group plc on 26 November 2019.
+This Charter was approved by the Group Audit Committee of OneSavings Bank plc and Charter Court Financial Services Group plc on 12 October 2020.